caravl/side-project/README.md

 Share your travel memories and recommendations with your friends.
 See what they would share with you about their favorite places.

 ## Action Plan
+// use trip planner spa's seed file (it has associations)
 - [x] check associations
 - [x] draw design schema
 - [x] wireframe design (which pages to see)